PaddlePaddle/FastDeploy/examples/vision/perception/paddle3d/smoke/cpp/README.md

 > **parameters**
 >
 > > * **im**: input image, note that it must be in HWC, BGR format
-> > * **result**: Detection result, including the detection frame, the confidence of each frame, Detection3DResult description reference [visual model prediction results](../../../../../docs/api /vision_results/)
+> > * **result**: Detection result, including the detection frame, the confidence of each frame, PerceptionResult description reference [visual model prediction results](../../../../../docs/api /vision_results/)

 - [Model Introduction](../../)